Open company in:

 Types of business entities in Iran

-• The type of business entity that is usually preferred by investors is the private joint stock company.
-In order to successfully register this type of company, you need to have a minimum two directors and three shareholders.
+The type of business entity that is usually preferred by investors is the private joint stock company.
+In order to successfully register this type of company, you need to have a minimum of two directors and three shareholders.
 It does not matter if they are Iranian citizens or not.
-The minimum share capital that must be paid is 40$.
+The minimum share capital that must be paid is approximately $24 (IRR 1 million).

 Opening a company in Iran

-3) Then you have to place an announcement of the company formation in a well-known newspaper.
+Then you have to place an announcement of the registration of the company in a well-known newspaper.
 This process can usually take up to 30 days to be completed, but meanwhile the business can continue with a stamped copy you receive from the official gazette.

 As Iran offers so many advantages, many foreign entrepreneurs choose the country for the fact that the taxes for workforce are low, the company's shares can be 100% foreign-owned and the registering process can be quick and cheap, as well as the rental or the running of the business itself.